julienrbrt/ut_bitinc_project/README.md

 Options exist for this command, more information by running `tx2db gen-report --help`

+#### Emails

+Emails are sent by `tx2db` at different occasions:

+- a mail is sent to `SYSTEM_ADMINISTATOR_EMAIL` when a new driver is imported.
+The mail of that driver needs to be manually added into `tx2b` database under the `drivers` table.
+- a mail is sent to the drivers when a report is generated (unless `--skipSendDriverMail` is specified).
+The mail is sent to the address present in the `drivers` table.
+- a mail is sent to `INSTRUCTOR_EMAIL` with all the generated report in one pdf (ready to be print).

 ### Architechture

 * ```analysis``` contains the driver analysis.
 Graphs are built with R and the different metrics in SQL via Go.
 The template of the report is written in `.html`.
 The reports are then converted to a `.png` thanks to `phantomjs`.